Bills stay unbeaten by rallying back to beat Bengals 21-17

 The Bills honored late superfan Ezra “Pancho Billa” Castro during a pregame ceremony.
 Castro, a mortician from El Paso, Texas, regularly attended Bills games at home on the road, and died in May after a lengthy battle with cancer.
 Shortly after being diagnosed with cancer, the Bills honored Castro’s wish by bringing him to Dallas to announce their third-round selection of defensive tackle Harrison Phillips at the 2018 NFL draft.

-Phillips paid tribute to Castro by wearing a Bills-colored sombrero, which Castro made famous for wearing at games.
+Phillips paid tribute to Castro by wearing a Bills-themed sombrero, which Castro made famous for wearing at games.

 INJURIES

-Note: This story has been corrected to reflect Knox’s touchdown was his first since his junior high school season in Tennessee.